Skip to main contentArrow Right

 Table of Contents

-However, each SSO tenant is typically an entire organization that requires its own discrete configuration to function, which presents a challenge when switching providers.
-Typical SSO migrations require these tenants to manually reconfigure on their end, which can take considerable planning, time, and effort to avoid disruption.
+Single sign-on (SSO) simplifies user authentication by allowing individuals to access multiple domains using a single credential or authentication method.
+However, each SSO tenant is typically an entire organization with its own discrete configuration, which presents a challenge when switching providers.
+Typical SSO migrations require these tenants to manually reconfigure on their end, a process that demands coordination with customer IT teams who are already stretched thin.

 Descope SSO migration overview